reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 import org.springframework.lang.NonNullFields;
 ```

-Now, **we no longer need to annotate the fields with the `@NonNull`**.
+Now, **we no longer need to annotate the fields with the `@NonNull` annotation**.
 Because by default, all fields of classes in that package are now treated as non-null.
 And, we will still see the same warning as before:

 {{% image alt="IDE warning for NonNullFields" src="images/posts/spring-boot-null-safety-annotations/nonnull-ide-warning.png" %}}